Online dating romance scams

 life-saving surgery.
 Even if the story is so tragic you feel you HAVE to

-someone asks outright for a Western Union payment or bank wire transfer, you
+someone asks outright for a Western Union payment, gift card, cryptocurrency, or bank wire transfer, you

 may well be dealing with a criminal.
 Speak to a site administrator if